sosise/sosise-docs/documentation/mailer.md

 });
 ```

-> Please refer to [Attachments](https://nodemailer.com/message/attachments/) to see documentation how to use attachments
+> Please refer to [Attachments](https://nodemailer.com/message/attachments/) documentation to see all possible options how to attach files

 ## Send fake emails
 Since `Sosise` uses `Nodemailer` there is a possibility to send fake emails, which can be used for development.
 Just set `dryrun` option in `src/config/mailer.ts` to `true`.